Through ClientSite you can filter variants and download your reports

 Variant segregation / Family studies

-Turnaround time (TAT): 2 weeks
+Turnaround time (TAT): 15 working days

 Studies of carriers of previously described variants in the family using Sanger sequencing.